-After you have completed the forms and have signed and notarized them, make 2 complete copies of everything you have completed (one copy is for your records and one copy is for the other party).
-If your case involves the Department of Revenue, Office of Child Support Enforcement, make 1 extra set of copies - for the Office of Child Support Enforcement.
+After you have completed the forms and have signed and notarized them, make 2 complete copies of everything you have completed (one copy is for your records).
+If your case involves the Department of Revenue, Office of Child Support Enforcement, make 2 extra sets of copies - 1 for the Office of Child Support Enforcement, and 1 for the Attorney General's office.
 Copies can be obtained for a fee in the Court Business Center, on the 6th floor of the George Edgecomb Courthouse.
+Y